Wind propulsion | QUICK FEASIBILITY AND CONCEPT STUDY

-Step 1: Performance prediction
+Step 1: Performance prediction (PPP)

 Based on the type and dimension of wind propulsors, the forces are estimated as function of wind speed and angle.
-The wind propulsion settings (trim, reefing, rotation rate, etc.) are optimised for each wind condition. , accounting also for any power required for active devices such as Flettner rotors and suction sails.
+The wind propulsion settings (trim, reefing, rotation rate, etc.) are optimised for each wind condition, accounting also for any power required for active devices such as Flettner rotors and suction sails.
 Constraints, e.g. on heel, are included.
 The change in efficiency of the conventional propulsion and the resistance of the ship on account of leeway are included as necessary, depending on the proportion of wind assistance.
 The result is a full Performance Prediction Program (PPP), describing the remaining propeller thrust, power, fuel consumption and CO2 emissions as function of wind angle and speed.

 Step 2: Wind statistics